‘A clear message:’ Alberta proposes legislation to limit oil shipments - Red Deer Advocate

 “The bill sends a clear message: we will use every tool at our disposal to defend Albertans (and) to defend our resources,” Notley said Monday before introducing the proposed law in the legislature.

-Existing pipelines are near capacity and the bill aims to give Alberta the power to adjust what is shipped and where it goes to ensure maximum profitability, the premier said.
+Existing pipelines are near capacity and the bill aims to give Alberta the power to adjust what is shipped and where it goes to ensure maximum profitability, she said.

 Alberta is locked in a dispute with British Columbia over the Trans Mountain pipeline.
 An expansion to the West Coast has been approved by the federal government, but B.C. is fighting it in the courts.